My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 Which do I recommend?

-Without creating a spoiler alert, you pay for quality, and there isn’t much point in putting an agreement in place unless it is of high quality.
+My experience is that generally you pay for quality, and there isn’t much point in putting an agreement in place unless it is of high quality.

 My second choice would be the one by CompactLaw.
 Here there is only a single choice of document, no review service and no online questionnaire option.
 However, the template itself is good.